Get E-Book

 create socket

--> set pre-bind options
+-> set options needed before bind

 -> bind local address

--> set pre-listen options
+-> set options needed before listen

 -> listen or connect